fbeaufume/spring-graphql-sample/README.md

 - Spring initialization error during tests unless graphql.servlet.websocket.enabled=false
 - Server-side integration tests using MockMvc are not supported by GraphQL Java, but TestRestTemplate is ok
-- Lazy loading of JPA relations is not supported since the DispatcherServlet (that uses OpenEntityManagerInViewInterceptor to implement the session-per-request pattern) of Spring is not used by GraphQL Java, see https://stackoverflow.com/questions/48037601/lazyinitializationexception-with-graphql-spring for alternatives
+- Lazy loading of JPA relations is not supported by default since the DispatcherServlet (that uses OpenEntityManagerInViewInterceptor to implement the session-per-request pattern) of Spring is not used by GraphQL Java, see https://stackoverflow.com/questions/48037601/lazyinitializationexception-with-graphql-spring for alternatives

 ## Next steps

 Not yet implemented:
-- Support lazy relations
-- Support enumeration
+- Enumeration support